Fast Computation of the Rank Profile Matrix and the Generalized Bruhat Decomposition: Relations with other triangularizations

 \subsection{The generalized Bruhat decomposition}

 The generalization of the Bruhat decomposition for rank deficient matrices of~\cite[Theorem~2.4]{Manthey:2007:Bruhat} is of the form $A=XFY$ where $X$ is in column echelon form, $Y$ in row echelon form, and $F$ is a $r\times r$ permutation matrix.

-Such a decomposition immediately follows from the echelon forms computed by algorithm~\ref{alg:echelon}.
+Such a decomposition immediately follows from the echelon forms computed by Algorithm~\ref{alg:echelon}.
 Indeed, by Lemma~\ref{lem:echelon}, $PLS_\tau$ is in column echelon form and $S_\chi UQ$ is in row echelon form.
 The identity

 then directly gives an $A=XFY$ decomposition.

 In a similar way as in the full-rank case (see Section~\ref{ssec:LEU}) \cite[Theorem~2.4]{Manthey:2007:Bruhat} requires an additional condition on the $X$ matrix to ensure the uniqueness of the decomposition: $F^TX_{\RRP(X),*}F$ must be lower triangular, where $X_{I,*}$ denotes the lower triangular submatrix of $X$ formed by the rows of its row rank profile.
 This condition is not satisfied in general by the $X$ and $Y$ matrices computed from Algorithm~\ref{alg:echelon} and a PLUQ decomposition revealing the rank profile matrix.
 As a counter example, the matrix $\begin{smatrix} 0&1\\1&a\end{smatrix}$ has two PLUQ decompositions revealing the rank profile matrix $F=J_2=\begin{smatrix} 0& 1\\1&0\end{smatrix} $: $A= J_2 I_2 \begin{smatrix} 1&a\\0&1\end{smatrix} I_2$ and $A=I_2 \begin{smatrix} 1&0\\a&1\end{smatrix} I_2 J_2$.
 For the latter one, $F^TXF = \begin{smatrix} 1&a\\0&1\end{smatrix}$ which is not lower triangular.